NativeScript/capacitor-docs/explaining-the-examples.md

 };
 ```

-Everything in the iOS branch is a direct platform API call — `UIViewController`, `UILabel`, `CGRectMake` — exactly as you'd find them in the [Apple Developer Docs](https://developer.apple.com/documentation/uikit).
-The completion callback demonstrates callbacks marshalling naturally across the bridge.
+Everything is a direct platform API call — `UIViewController`, `UILabel`, `CGRectMake` on iOS exactly as in the [Apple Developer Docs](https://developer.apple.com/documentation/uikit); `android.app.AlertDialog.Builder` on Android exactly as in the [Android Developer Docs](https://developer.android.com/reference/android/app/AlertDialog.Builder).
+No subclassing, no bindings — and the iOS completion callback demonstrates callbacks marshalling naturally across the bridge.

 Usage in your web codebase: